guzjo/nf-efetch/README.md

 # nf-efetch
-This mk pipeline reads NCBI IDs and downloads DNA (.fasta) and protein (.fna and .faa) sequences.
+This mk pipeline reads NCBI IDs and downloads DNA (.fasta) and protein (.fna and .faa) sequences via efetch from NCBI's EDirect.